iamMarck/Sidekick.Examination/README.md

 - I has able to encryp/hassed keys that was needed, to be able to authenticate the user account
 ```
-// *Hashing, BlobToString, Hash_Hmac can be located in:
+// *Hashing, BlobToString, Hash_Hmac can be located at:
 websocket.service.ts
 ```